Jeck0v/Cobalt-backend/README.md

 ## How to fix the known error:

-If you have mongo `dependency failed to start: container mongo is unhealthy` or any error from `storage`:
+If you have mongo `dependency failed to start: container mongo is unhealthy` or any error from `storage`: <br>
 Please make this: <br>
  ```bash
 docker compose down -v